AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/datax.md

 >[!IMPORTANT]
 >
 >When activating more than 100 segments to [!DNL Verizon Media/Yahoo DataX], you might receive rate limiting errors from the destination.
-When activating segments to the [!DNL Yahoo/DataX] destination, it is recommended to activate less than 100 segments in one activation dataflow.
+When activating segments to this destination, try to activate less than 100 segments in one activation dataflow.
 If you need to activate more segments, create a new destination on the same account.

 [!DNL DataX] is rate-limited per the quota limits for taxonomy and audience posts outlined in the [DataX documentation](https://developer.verizonmedia.com/datax/guide/rate-limits/).